sandeep45/sandeep45.github.io/_posts/2014-09-29-too-many-ttj-requests.md

 It seems like these requests are coming from a variety of reputable websites, various IP addresses spread across the globe.
 Seems unlikely that these guys are collectively doing anything malicious.

 Now, its time to bring in AWS Support.
-After going back and forth with AWS it seems like a our ELB was automatically scaled up by Amazon which gave us a new Public IP address.
+After going back and forth with AWS I knew exactly what was happeneing:

+Apparently **Amazon made an executive decision** that it should scale up our Load Balancer without letting us know.
+This caused us to get a new Public IP address.
 This IP Address was previously being used as proxy and now that we had that IP address we were getting this requests.
 Amazon Support was nice enough to give me a new IP Address and resolve the issue.

 ![aws email ip changed](/assets/post1/aws_email_ip_changed.png)